spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 4. Another potential issue may be a lack of outbound connectivity from the PCG installer VM to Palette.
 The installer VM needs to have outbound connectivity directly or via a proxy.
 Adjust the proxy settings, if applicable, to fix the connectivity or power down and delete the installer VM and relaunch a new VM  in a network that supports outbound connections to Palette.

-5. If the above steps do not resolve your issues, issue the following command in the installer VM to create a script that will generate a log bundle.
+5. If the above steps do not resolve the problems, issue the following command in the installer VM to create a script that will generate a log bundle.

   <br />